-&lt;sup>19In cases where a combination of voting rules and party discipline gives particular parties control of government, than the rather than the median voter, the median party member may be decisive.
+19In cases where a combination of voting rules and party discipline gives particular parties control of government, than the rather than the median voter, the median party member may be decisive.
 In such cases, changes in parties will cause substantial policy shifts, since the median party member's ideal point may be substantially distant from the median voter's ideal point.
 This modification does not significantly change the above analysis, which is cast in terms of the decisive voter.
 Moreover, in coalition governments, the decisive coalition member is often a centrist party.

-&lt;sup>20Cukierman and Meltzer (1989) demonstrate this point in a somewhat richer over-lapping generations model.
+20Cukierman and Meltzer (1989) demonstrate this point in a somewhat richer over-lapping generations model.
 However, their model of debt finance is not neutral in the sense of Barro or Alesina and Tabellini.
 In the Cukierman and Meltzer (1989) model, government debt issues bid up interest rates and crowd out private investment rates which reduces growth rates and future income levels.

-in government services, subsidies, or regulations.
-Here, the environmental, and education lobbies come to mind.
+appear to believe (or at least argue) that their particular area of interest is at a "crisis point" and therefore require immediate increases in government services, subsidies, or regulations.
+Here, the environmental, and education lobbies come to mind.21

 If voters are perfectly informed, and a stable institutionally determined voting equilibrium exists, then special interest group influence is essentially ruled out.
-In such cases, voter preferences directly determine fiscal policies as weighted by the collective decision-making arrangements.
-On the other hand, if voters are only partially informed about fiscal issues or remain completely ignorant of fiscally relevant policy details, several perfectly legal nonvoting opportunities arise through which interest groups may strategically manipulate information costs to affect policy decisions as in the illustrated in the previous subsection.
-Illegal means also arise as a consequence of the imperfect knowledge of voters, but for the purposes of this paper it is assumed that bribery and other such efforts have only minor effects on general fiscal policy decisions.
+In such cases, voter preferences directly determine fiscal policies as weighted by the collective decision making arrangements.
+On the other hand, if voters are only partially informed about fiscal issues or remain completely ignorant of fiscally relevant policy details, several perfectly legal non-voting opportunities arise through which interest groups may strategically manipulate information costs to affect policy decisions as in the illustrated in the previous subsection.
+Illegal means also arise as a consequence of the imperfect knowledge of voters, but for the purposes of this paper it is assumed that bribery and other such efforts have only minor effects on general fiscal policy decisions.22